smurthys/smurthys.github.io/bio.md

 [Home](/)&nbsp;&nbsp;\|&nbsp;&nbsp;[Biography](/bio)&nbsp;&nbsp;\|&nbsp;&nbsp;[Publications](/pubs)

 I am a teacher, researcher, and technologist.
 I am the founder of Data Systems & Solutions Lab \([DASSL](https://dassl.github.io), read _dazzle_\) and the Special Interest Group on C++ \([SIGCPP](https://sigcpp.github.io)\).
+I am also a Principal Researcher at
+The Else Institute (returned to a former position).

-I am also an [Associate Professor of Instruction](https://cs.utdallas.edu/people/faculty/murthy-sean/) in the Department of Computer Science at the University of Texas at Dallas (UTD).
+Prior to my return to The Else Institute , I was a tenured Associate Professor in the Department of Computer Science at Western

-Prior to joining UTD, I was a tenured Associate Professor in the Department of Computer Science at Western Connecticut State University, where in addition to teaching and researching Computer Science, I worked with students on several co-curricular projects in modern software and data engineering.
+Connecticut State University, where in addition to teaching and researching Computer Science, I worked with students on several co-curricular projects in modern software and data engineering.

 Before joining Western, I was the Executive Director of and a Principal Researcher at The Else Institute.
 Prior to that, I setup and directed the Applied Research group at Wipro Technologies.
 Prior to Wipro, I founded Sunlet Software Systems, in Portland, Oregon,